One of the most valuable concepts in the world of data and analytics is making data "readable" by both machines and humans.

 How XSLT Works - An Analogy

-XSLT is similar to what happens behind the scenes to make websites readable.
+Here's another way to understand what is XSLT: it's similar to what happens behind the scenes to make websites readable.
 If you're curious, hit the F12 key on your keyboard to see all the code behind this article.

 So if we can do the same thing as a website — take a whole lot of hard-to-understand data and present it in a way that's easy to understand — we will turn more data into actionable and valuable information.